 We explain whether the next step appears to be repair, replacement, another service, or a specialized trade.

-A pump repair diagnosis focuses on visible residential pool equipment and pump-related symptoms.
+A pump repair diagnostic focuses on visible residential pool equipment and pump-related symptoms.
 Some problems need a different service or a specialized trade.

 If your issue is outside our scope, we will tell you plainly so you can choose the right next step.